On the abelian structure of noncompetitive chemical reaction networks: Preliminaries on CRNs

 In this subsection, we provide a brief introduction to the formalism of chemical reaction networks.
 For a more detailed study, we refer to \cite{feinberg2019foundations}. \begin{definition} A \emph{Chemical Reaction Network }(CRN) is a triple $\cH=(\cS,\cC,\cR)$ where $\cS$ is the set of \emph{species}, $\cS=\{1,\cdots,N\}$, $\cC$ is the set of \emph{complexes} and $\cR$ is the set of \emph{reactions}, $\cR=\{R_1,\cdots,R_d\}$. \end{definition}

 The set of \emph{species} is regarded as an orthogonal basis of the Euclidean space $\R^N$, which means that each species $i$ corresponds to the canonical basis vector $e_i$ of $\R^N$.
 A \emph{complex} $\nu$ is a non-negative integer linear combination of species, represented as a vector in $\N^N$, where each component specifies the number of molecules of the corresponding species.
-The symbol $i+j$ is an abbreviation for $e_i + e_j$, with a similar interpretation for any complex $\nu\in\mathcal{C}$.